jhelovuo/RustDDS/README.md

 The [ros2-client](https://crates.io/crates/ros2-client) is recommended for talking to ROS components.
 The `ros2` module within RustDDS should not be used anymore.

+## Version 0.9.2
+* Redesign internal caching to resolve bugs in connecting.

 ## Version 0.9.1
 * Numerous bug fixes
   * Memory leak in DDSCache
   * Reliable receiver could get stuck
 * DDS Security interoperability with FastDDS improved
 * New security features, e.g. PKCS#11 support, RSA authentication support